Ebury/huha/CONTRIBUTING.md

 7. When the [Merge conditions](#markdown-header-Merge-conditions) are fulfilled, you can **merge** the code from the PR following the **squash** strategy and **close the issue** in JIRA.

 ## Developing

+### Style guide

+This project has been developed using plain JavaScript.
+It is not using any library or framework of development.
+However, to allow the use of the latest versions of JavaScript and ensure compatibility with most browsers, the code is transpiled during the building process via [Babel](https://github.com/babel/babel).

 ### Linting